DBremen/PowerShellScripts/docs/Get-OutlookSentItems.md

 ## PARAMETERS

 ### -LastXDays
-The last x days the Sent Emails should be retrieved for.
+The last x days (betwenn 1-30) the Sent Emails should be retrieved for.
 By default the last five days are retrieved.

 ```yaml